NorESMhub/NorESM/doc/start.rst

 NorESM2 User's Guide
 ^^^^^^^^^^^^^^^^^^^^

 This guide instructs both novice and experienced users on building and running NorESM2 for various experiment set ups.
-The chapters attempt to provide relatively detailed information about how to make, set up, build, run and modify experiments using NorESM2.
+The chapters attempt to provide relatively detailed information on how to make, set up, build, run and modify experiments using NorESM2.

 NorESM2